NishchayAnand/software-engineering/Security/Interview Questions.md

 ---

+Q. Explain the disadvantages of openAM authentication.

+---

+Q. What is LDAP?

+---

+Q. What is OAuth2?

+---

+Q.  What is a Resource Server?

+A sesource server is responsible for validating access tokens to ensure the requesting client has the necessary permissions to access specific resources.

+---

+Q. What is an Authorization Server?

+An Authorization Server is responsible for authenticating users and issuing tokens to clients (applications) that want to access protected resources on behalf of the user.

+---

 Q. Explain the disadvantages of Session-Based Authenication.

 - **Scalability Issues**: Maintaining a session store can be resource-intensive, especially for applications with a large number of users.